Visas for Tanzania

 Any foreigner wishing to reside in Tanzania for a period longer than 90 days will need to apply for a residence permit.
 In most cases, these residence permits are tied to the type of work permit a foreigner has obtained.

-Class A residence permits are granted to those that are self-employed and Class B is reserved for expats that are employed by a company in Tanzania.
+Class A residence permits are granted to those who are self-employed, and Class B is reserved for expats who are employed by a company in Tanzania.
 Class C covers a broad range of categories including students who may be permitted to take up part-time employment, researchers, retired people, missionaries and volunteers.